 Taxpayer’s Own Statement.
 There are a few cases that considered the taxpayer’s own statement corroborated by sufficient evidence.
 For example, in v.
 Commissioner, the taxpayer had reconstructed his mileage log before the trial.
 For client meetings, he used his iPad calendar records.
 For administrative miles, he used his American Express and United Mileage Plus statements.
 The court seemed to suggest that the calendar entries would have been sufficient, had the calendar logs been provided to the court.
 It also noted that the credit card statements and other documents in evidence were insufficient to corroborate the business purpose or location of the expenses.

-These taxpayer statement and corroborated evidence court cases can be summarized as follows: a taxpayer can recreate a mileage log and testify as to the mileage log, but when it comes to substantiating the business purpose or location of the expenses, one must have some form of contemporaneous record that was developed by the taxpayer.
+These taxpayer statements and corroborated evidence court cases can be summarized as follows: a taxpayer can recreate a mileage log and testify as to the mileage log, but when it comes to substantiating the business purpose or location of the expenses, one must have some form of contemporaneous record that was developed by the taxpayer.

-This sets a pretty high bar, but not one that is impossible to prove-up with sufficient effort.
+This sets a pretty high bar, but not one that is impossible to prove up with sufficient effort.
 This gets to the heart of the issue.
 Mileage logs are not kept because they are tedious.
 Even the process of recreating them is tedious.
 Very few taxpayers take the time to prepare adequately reconstructed mileage logs.
 This is even true for those taxpayers who are readying their records to challenge this very issue in court.